tigrisdata-archive/create-tigris-app/README.md

 Downloading files for example nextjs-api-routes.
 This might take a moment.

 Initializing project with template: nextjs-api-routes

 Using npm.

 Installing dependencies:
 - @next/font: ^13.0.6
-- @tigrisdata/core: 1.0.0-dev.1
+- @tigrisdata/core: latest
 - next: ^13.0.6
 - react: ^18.2.0
 - react-dom: ^18.2.0
+- reflect-metadata: ^0.1.13

-added 302 packages, and audited 303 packages in 13s
+added 314 packages, and audited 315 packages in 6s

-88 packages are looking for funding run `npm fund` for details
+91 packages are looking for funding run `npm fund` for details

 found 0 vulnerabilities
 Initialized a git repository.

 Success!
 Created myapp at /Users/ovaistariq/projects/myapp